Mazinho

-Iomar do Nascimento (born 8 April 1966), known as Mazinho, is a Brazilian football manager and former player.
-Mazinho played primarily as a defensive midfielder and a full-back in his professional playing career.
-As a manager, he had a short spell at Greek club Aris in 2009.
+Iomar do Nascimento (born 8 April 1966), known as Mazinho, is a Brazilian former professional footballer and manager.
+A versatile player, he operated as a defensive midfielder and a full-back, having begun his career in the latter position before moving into midfield.
+Following his retirement, he managed Greek club Aris from January to November 2009.

-A former central midfielder, Mazinho played 35 internationals for Brazil national team, winning the 1989 Copa América, 1994 FIFA World Cup and the silver medal at the 1988 Olympics.
-He was also named in the squads for the 1990 World Cup and 1991 Copa América.
+At senior international level, Mazinho earned 35 caps for the Brazil national team.
+He won the 1989 Copa América and the 1994 FIFA World Cup, and was part of the team that earned the silver medal at the 1988 Summer Olympics.
+He was also included in Brazil's squad for the 1990 FIFA World Cup and represented the country at the 1991 Copa América.

 Club career

 Mazinho played with Vasco da Gama, Palmeiras and Vitória in his homeland, with Lecce and Fiorentina in Italy, and with Valencia, Celta de Vigo and Elche in Spain.
 Starting his career as left back, he moved to the midfield in the early 1990s.

 Mazinho was a three-time winner of the Campeonato Brasileiro (Brazilian championship) with Vasco da Gama and Palmeiras.
 He received the Brazilian Silver Ball award in 1987 and 1988.